sirakisaias/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
+Support your answer with concepts introduced in class and from your personal research on the web. react helps us to manipulate the dom using reusable components in the DOM.
 1. Describe component state.
+component state is a specific part of DOM that developer uses to update a specific part of the DOM
 1. Describe props.
+Props are what you inherite from parent to child with data inside them in order to manipultate it.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props? side effect happens when a user interacts with dom and it trigers side effect based on it.